The War of Art (The Simpsons): Reception

+Critical response

 Dennis Perkins of The A.V.
 Club gave the episode a B, saying "The War Of Art’ is like early Simpsons on an off day—pleasantly forgettable.
 Except that if the old show had a bad week, it was a safe bet that the next episode would be better.
 Now there’s the disheartening sense that an episode of quiet competence without any major missteps will have to suffice."
 He added that despite one of a number of criticisms of recent Simpsons being "the cast’s perceived disinterest", in this episode it was clear Smith was giving 100% to Lisa in her obsession over the guinea pigs.

 Tony Sokol of Den of Geek gave the episode 4 stars out of 5, and wrote "I’ve said before and will say again that The Simpsons towers over all current TV sitcoms.
 That the worst episode of The Simpsons will still have more laughs per minute than the best episode of, say Modern Family...The Simpsons usually pour on the jokes.
 This particular episode, while still crammed with bits, is more like A Night At The Opera than Monkey Business.
 They use less actual larfs, bits for an overall finer quality of comedy."

 Teresa Lopez of TV Fanatic gave the episode two out of five stars, saying "Although The Simpsons Season 25 Episode 15 was a clearly focused and insightful look at the ways money can ruin relationships, it lacked the necessary humor to balance out the heavy-handed lessons."

+Viewing figures

 The episode received a 1.9 rating and was watched by a total of 3.98 million people, making it the second most watched show on Animation Domination that night.